Lord Chris Holmes

 Lord Chris Holmes has been a Member of the House of Lords since 2013.

 Lord Holmes is a firm believer in the benefits of diversity and inclusion and has campaigned for more accessible environments for disabled people.
-He has also advised the government on diversity and inclusion including conducting an independent review on improving access to public appointments for the Cabinet Office, and under his own auspices a two year on Progress Report to assess how far the department had got with implementation.
+He has also advised the government on diversity and inclusion including conducting an independent review on improving access to public appointments for the Cabinet Office, and under his own auspices, a two year on Progress Report to assess implementation.

 Technology and inclusion are the ‘golden threads’ that run through everything he does.
 The opportunity provided by emerging technologies and the value of genuine inclusion provide both the practical and philosophical underpins to his work across the public and private sectors.

-He also used to swim and has been described as ‘Britain’s most successful Paralympic swimmer’ winning a total of 9 gold, 5 silvers and 1 bronze.
-He was honoured to continue his involvement with the Games as Director of Paralympic Integration, responsible for the organisation of the 2012 Paralympic Games in London.
+Before entering Parliament, he had a successful sporting career as ‘Britain’s most successful Paralympic swimmer’ winning a total of 9 gold, 5 silvers and 1 bronze.
+He continued his involvement with the Games as Director of Paralympic Integration, responsible for the organisation of the 2012 Paralympic Games in London.